Tsonic GitHub

 framework/<runtime>-types/...

-Then Tsonic mirrors the generated package into:
+Then Tsonic mirrors each generated package into:

 Mirroring is a directory copy, and Tsonic will only overwrite an existing node_modules/<name> if it was previously generated (it checks package.json for tsonic.generated: true).